-For annual payment policies which pay premiums by bank transfer we will issue an invoice for the estimated annual premium and payment must be made within fourteen days.
+For annual paying policies which pay premiums by bank transfer we will issue an invoice for the estimated annual premium and payment must be made within fourteen days.

-For quarterly payment policies which pay premiums by direct debit we will request a payment for 25% of the estimated annual premium.
-For quarterly payment polices who are temporarily paying premiums by bank transfer we will issue an invoice for 25% of the estimated annual premium and payment must be made within fourteen days.
+For quarterly paying polices which are temporarily paying premiums by bank transfer we will issue an invoice for 25% of the estimated annual premium and payment must be made within fourteen days.

-For monthly payment policies which pay premiums by direct debit we will request a payment for 1/12th of the estimated annual premium.
-For monthly payment polices who are temporarily paying premiums by bank transfer we will issue an invoice for 1/12th of the estimated annual premium and payment must be made within fourteen days.
+For quarterly paying policies which pay premiums by direct debit we will request a payment for 25% of the estimated annual premium.

+For monthly paying polices which are temporarily paying premiums by bank transfer we will issue an invoice for 25% of the estimated annual premium and payment must be made within fourteen days.